top of page

 OCA'S MIDDLE SCHOOL

 Small group and project based learning continue in secondary education at OCA.
-MS students take the classes they need at the appropriate levels (according to their academic needs).
+Students take the classes they need at the appropriate levels (according to their academic needs).
+Multiple honors classes are offered at OCA that also count for high school credit.
 In other parts of the curriculum, students work in diversified groups, where they can learn from their peers who have different strengths than they do.
-Students engage in socratic seminars, and classes utilize hands-on science experiments & dissection, community service projects, and promote leadership development.
+Students engage in socratic seminars, utilize hands-on science experiments and dissection, participate in community service projects, and grow in leadership development.

 Full Time students in OCA's Middle School participate in OCA's Entrepreneurship 101: Boss Club class.
-Boss club learn to make a business plan, product, and ultimately their own business!
+Boss club students learn to make a business plan, product, and ultimately start their own business!
 Below you will find more information about the Boss Club Curriculum for Full Time MS Students.
-Hybrid MS Students & Homeschool Connections students may take the Boss Club class as an Elective course for an additional fee.
-Sign up for Entrepreneurship 101: Boss Club here.
+Hybrid MS Students may take the Boss Club class as an Elective course for an additional fee.

 Middle School FAQ's

 Pedagogy: What is your Approach to Education for Middle School Students?
 Once students enter Middle School, OCA shifts from Christian Montessori to Christian Classical (think Charlotte Mason) education.
 Our Classical model allows students to explore living books and engage in rich learning experiences.
 OCA also provides soft seating areas in classrooms and encourages outdoor learning as much as possible!
 A creek and a pond border OCA's property that enhance the beauty of learning.
 In Charlotte Mason's own words, "Education is an Atmosphere, a Discipline, a Life.”
-OCA's atmosphere and school setting is peaceful, discipline is OCA's focus as we emphasize strong Christian character, and subjects intertwine to encourage life-long learners.
+OCA's atmosphere and school setting is peaceful.
+Character development is OCA's focus, and subjects intertwine to encourage life-long learning.

 What program options does OCA provide for Middle School Students?

-• Hybrid Program: Students attend classes 3 days a week (Mondays, Wednesdays, & Fridays)
+• Hybrid Program: Students attend classes 3 days a week (Mondays, Tuesdays, & Thursdays)

 • Full Time Program: Students attend classes 5 days a week (M-F)